RuleML/deliberation-ruleml/README.md

 Prerequisites
 -------------
-1. To contribute to this repository, You must have Git installed on your system.
-See ([7]).
+1. To contribute to this repository, You must have the following installed on your system :
+    1.1 Git, See ([7])
+    1.2 JAXB, See ([9])
+    1.3 PHP, See ([10])

+2. To run the bash scripts to build the RuleML release, You must create your own "path_config.sh" script in the bash directory.
+	2.1.
+First, Navigate to the "bash" directory of from the root of this repository 2.2.
+Find the file with name "path_config_template.sh" 2.3.
+Copy this file and rename it to "path_config.sh" 2.4.
+Open "path_config.sh" in a text editor
+	2.5.
+Change the following variables accordingly
+		- PLATFORM : 	Enter the OS of your current machine. e.g. "Mac" for MacOS, "Linux" for Linux machines
+		- OXY_VERSION : Enter the version number of your oXygen XML editor. e.g. "18"
+	    - OXY_HOME : 	Enter the installation location of oXygen on your machine. e.g. "C:/Program Files/Oxygen XML Editor 18/"

 Training
 --------